 Step 4: Choose Where to Sell

 Option A: Your Own Store — Highest margin.
 Full control over pricing, branding, and customer relationship.
-Platforms like Zentrix can help you get a branded storefront live quickly.
+Platforms like Zentrix can help you get a branded storefront live quickly — you describe your business in plain English and it builds the brand, the store, the legal docs, supplier connections, and your first marketing in minutes.

 Option B: Marketplaces — Gumroad, Lemon Squeezy, Creative Market, Teachers Pay Teachers.
 Built-in audiences, easier setup, lower margin (platforms take 5–15%).